mrkkrp/markkarpov.com/megaparsec/megaparsec-chapter-from-ih.md

 signedFloat = L.signed sc float
 ```

-The first argument of `signed` -- the space consumer -- controls how white
+The first argument of `signed`—the space consumer—controls how white space
-space is consumed between the sign and actual numeral.
-If you don't want to
+is consumed between the sign and actual numeral.
+If you don't want to allow
-allow space in there, just pass `return ()` instead.
+space in there, just pass `return ()` instead.

 ## `notFollowedBy` and `lookAhead`